Happy

 Stop Hate

-Saddened by the increase in violence against Asians and Asian-Americans as a scapegoat for the COVID-19 pandemic, Debra wanted to portray the anxiety, fear and stress that insidious and targeted hate can impose.
 Hate in any form affects all of us regardless of whether it is from personal experience or from distant events reported in the news or on social media.
+Hate is insidious.
+It seeps into our collective consciousness which turns into angry, hurtful, and even fatal incidents.
+Hate needs to stop!

 Hand-embroidery.
 Fine cotton floss thread.
 Hand-dyed linen fabric.
 Painted bamboo frame.
 Artwork is about 5" in diameter.
 Includes a tabletop stand.